 - In January, the primary care course series begins.
 For the full calendar year, the student will experience rotating classroom instruction and clinical experiences in a sequential approach.
 Classroom instruction (referred to as didactic) is conducted on the UND campus for three separate occasions of 4-5 weeks each.
 This instruction is followed by supervised clinical practice experiences in a longitudinal primary care clinical setting.
 Alternating classroom and clinical learning, where each content session is followed by a clinical practice experience, provides immediate application of concepts resulting in greater development and retention of clinical competencies.
 During this time the student also completes additional online courses in diagnostic studies, evidence-based medicine and professional issues.

-- The final semester consists of 16 weeks of specialty clerkship clinical rotations, completion of a scholarly project, and a final didactic session on campus for testing, review, and additional instruction on medical practice and management.
+- The final semester consists of 14 weeks of specialty clerkship or combination of primary care clinical rotations, completion of a scholarly project, and a final two weeks on campus for testing, review, and additional instruction on office practice and management.

 During each clinical phase, a member of faculty communicates with the student/preceptor team to monitor specific areas of experience needed by the student to meet the educational goals of the Program and to facilitate role development.
 This is done by site visit, video conferencing and/or phone conference.